Locking and unlocking of quantum nonlocality without entanglement in local discrimination of quantum states: DISCUSSION

-We have shown that the PI about the prepared subensemble can lock or unlock NLWE in terms of OUD.
-We have provided a quantum state ensemble consisting of four $2\otimes2$ non-entangled pure states (Example~\ref{ex:lock}) and shown the occurrence of NLWE in terms of OUD with respect to the ensemble.
-With the same state ensemble, we have further shown that the availability of PI about the prepared subensemble vanishes the occurrence of NLWE, thus locking NLWE in terms of OUD by PI (Theorem~\ref{thm:loud}).
-Moreover, we have provided another quantum state ensemble consisting of four $2\otimes2$ non-entangled pure states (Example~\ref{ex:unlock}) and shown the non-occurrence of NLWE in terms of OUD with respect to the ensemble.
-With the same state ensemble, we have further shown the occurrence of NLWE in the OUD with the PI about the prepared subensemble, thus unlocking NLWE in terms of OUD by PI (Theorem~\ref{thm:uloud}).\\ We remark that the two state ensembles of this paper can also be used to demonstrate locking and unlocking NLWE in terms of ME\cite{ha20213}.
+We have shown that the post-measurement information about the prepared subensemble can lock or unlock NLWE in terms of optimal unambiguous discrimination.
+We have provided a quantum state ensemble consisting of four $2\otimes2$ non-entangled pure states (Example~\ref{ex:lock}) and shown the occurrence of NLWE in terms of optimal unambiguous discrimination with respect to the ensemble.
+With the same state ensemble, we have further shown that the availability of post-measurement information about the prepared subensemble vanishes the occurrence of NLWE, thus locking NLWE in terms of optimal unambiguous discrimination by post-measurement information (Theorem~\ref{thm:loud}).
+Moreover, we have provided another quantum state ensemble consisting of four $2\otimes2$ non-entangled pure states (Example~\ref{ex:unlock}) and shown the non-occurrence of NLWE in terms of optimal unambiguous discrimination with respect to the ensemble.
+With the same state ensemble, we have further shown the occurrence of NLWE in the optimal unambiguous discrimination with the post-measurement information about the prepared subensemble, thus unlocking NLWE in terms of optimal unambiguous discrimination by post-measurement information (Theorem~\ref{thm:uloud}).\\ We remark that the two state ensembles of this paper can also be used to demonstrate locking and unlocking NLWE in terms of minimum-error discrimination\cite{ha20213}.
 Thus, it is a natural future work to investigate locking and unlocking NLWE even in generalized state discrimination strategies such as an optimal discrimination with a fixed rate of inconclusive results\cite{chef1998,zhan1999,fiur2003,baga2012,herz2015}.\\ Our results can also provide us with a useful application in quantum cryptography.
 Whereas the existing quantum data hiding and secret sharing schemes are based on orthogonal states\cite{terh20011,divi2002,egge2002,raha2015,wang20171}, our results can extend those schemes to improved ones using non-orthogonal states.
-In Example~\ref{ex:lock}, the availability of the PI about the prepared subensemble makes the globally hidden information accessible locally.
-On the other hand, in Example~\ref{ex:unlock}, the PI makes locally accessible information hidden locally but accessible globally.
-Finally, it is an interesting task to investigate if locking or unlocking NLWE by the PI about the prepared subensemble can depend on nonzero prior probabilities.\\
+In Example~\ref{ex:lock}, the availability of the post-measurement information about the prepared subensemble makes the globally hidden information accessible locally.
+On the other hand, in Example~\ref{ex:unlock}, the post-measurement information makes locally accessible information hidden locally but accessible globally.
+Finally, it is an interesting task to investigate if locking or unlocking NLWE by the post-measurement information about the prepared subensemble can depend on nonzero prior probabilities.\\